 A logical drive composed in a non-redundancy RAID level (NRAID or RAID 0) does not support spare drive rebuild.

 Disk Reserved Space

 The reserved space is a small section of disk space formatted for storing array configuration and RAIDWatch program data.
-Do not change the size of reserved space unless you want your array to be accessed by controllers using older firmware.
+This item is display only.
+You can not change the size of reserved space.